-It looks just like the more well-known Christmas cactus but this species blooms at Thanksgiving time.
+This one looks just like the more well-known Christmas cactus but this species blooms at Thanksgiving time.
 It will be in full bloom this Thanksgiving day!
 Nothing like a blooming plant to add to the festivities of the holidays.
-Well cared-for plants will bloom right on time every year so they should be one of the easiest parts of preparing for a celebration.
+Plants that have been given the correct care will bloom right on time, every year, so it should be all set to be a part of your holiday celebration.

 This one was made from cuttings from my husband's grandfather's plant so it's pretty old stock; it's still a beauty and does brighten up the room!